United States Coast Guard

 The U.S. Coast Guard was formed by a merger of the U.S. Revenue Cutter Service and the U.S. Life-Saving Service on 28 January 1915, under the Department of the Treasury.
 The Revenue Cutter Service was created by Congress as the Revenue-Marine on 4 August 1790 at the request of Alexander Hamilton, and is therefore the oldest continuously operating naval service of the United States.
 (Note: Although the U.S. Navy lists its founding as 1775 with the formation of the Continental Navy, the U.S. Navy was entirely disbanded in 1785.
 The modern U.S. Navy in its present form was founded in 1794.)
 As secretary of the treasury, Hamilton headed the Revenue-Marine, whose original purpose was collecting customs duties at U.S. seaports.
 By the 1860s, the service was known as the U.S. Revenue Cutter Service and the term Revenue-Marine gradually fell into disuse.

 In 1939, the U.S. Lighthouse Service was also merged into the U.S. Coast Guard.
 As one of the country's six armed services, the U.S. Coast Guard and its predecessor have participated in every major U.S. war since 1790, from the Quasi-War with France to the Global War on Terrorism.

 As of December 2021, the U.S. Coast Guard's authorized force strength is 44,500 active duty personnel and 7,000 reservists.
 (Note: The number of uniformed personnel currently authorized by component.
 The number actually serving is usually less than the number authorized due to personnel turnover and recruitment efforts that have not filled all available vacancies.)
-The service's force strength also includes 8,577 full-time civilian federal employees and 21,000 uniformed civilian volunteers of the U.S. Coast Guard Auxiliary.
+The service's force strength also includes 8,577 full-time civilian federal employees and 21,000 uniformed auxiliarists of the U.S. Coast Guard Auxiliary.
 The service maintains an extensive fleet of roughly 250 coastal and ocean-going cutters, patrol ships, buoy tenders, tugs, and icebreakers; as well as nearly 2,000 small boats and specialized craft.
 It also maintains an aviation division consisting of more than 200 helicopters and fixed-wing aircraft.
 While the U.S. Coast Guard is the second smallest of the U.S. military service branches in terms of membership, the service by itself is the world's 12th largest naval force.